Subbiah-Karthick-S/BALANCIFY-An-AI-Powered-Budgeting-Assistant/replit.md

 # Overview

 Balancify AI is a sophisticated financial budgeting assistant that provides AI-powered insights for lifestyle and needs-based consumption analysis.
 The application features an advanced space-themed dark interface with interactive 3D visualizations, charts, and animations.
-Users complete a comprehensive financial questionnaire with automatic session persistence and receive personalized AI analysis with spending breakdowns, recommendations, and goal timelines.
+Users complete a comprehensive financial questionnaire and receive personalized AI analysis with spending breakdowns, recommendations, and goal timelines.

-## Recent Updates (January 2025)
-- **Session Management System**: Complete localStorage-based session persistence with 24-hour expiry
-- **Network Resilience**: Questionnaire data survives browser crashes, refreshes, and network issues
-- **Session Recovery**: Homepage detects active sessions and offers continuation from exact step
-- **Server-Side Sessions**: Post-questionnaire server session creation with unique session IDs
-- **Real Data Calculations**: What If simulator now uses actual user financial data instead of fallbacks

 # User Preferences